ARIMAenjoyer/poisson-glm/README.md

 Key findings:

-- Higher wages are associated with lower crime rates
+- All independent variables are significant on level of 0.05
-- All independent variables are significant on significance 0.01
+- Without regularization result is ininterpretable due to multicolinearity
-- Elastic Net regularization stabilized estimates under multicollinearity
+- Elastic Net regularization stabilized estimates, acurate l1 and l2 hyperparameters are supposed to be choosen by cross-validation